 When the flood waters of Lough Mask had subsided to the level of 68 feet above datum, the head dam was made good across the channel at the debouch from Lough Mask, and the discharge of that lake confined to that effected through the cavernous passages; the excavation necessary for the completion of the upper reach of the canal was then recommenced, and has been carried on throughout the season with the greatest vigour, the excavated material has been removed by waggons to form the trackway embankments through the inner basin of Lough Mask.

-The abandonment of the navigation work followed an investigation by R Griffith and H D Harness (presumably Richard Griffith and the Henry Drury Harness who worked on the Railway Commissioners report).
+The abandonment of the navigation work followed an investigation by Richard Griffith and Henry Drury Harness, Commissioners of Public Works acting under a special commission.
 They said that things had changed since the canal was proposed: railways were spreading over Ireland and scarcity of labour had driven up wage costs.
 Their recommendations also included the abandonment of the navigation channel between Lough Carra and Lough Mask and the river navigation to the town of Ballinrobe, which would have needed an expensive lock.